Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

-A charming and affectionate breed, this hypoallergenic breed gets credit for being excellent for allergy sufferers due to their small size, which means fewer allergens.
+A charming and affectionate breed, this hypoallergenic breed gets credit for being excellent for allergy sufferers due to its small size, which means fewer allergens.

-The breed is often described as a big dog in a small body and really is the center of attention for everyone who meets them.
+The breed is often described as a big dog with a small body and really is the center of attention for everyone who meets them.

-Despite being a small dog, they have an excellent energy level that makes them perfect for anyone who is looking for an active companion who also loves to spend hours cuddling up together.
+Despite being a small dogs, they have an excellent energy level that makes them perfect for anyone looking for an active companion who also loves to spend hours cuddling up together.

 Morkie History